marick/nh/prototypes/p003_test_first/JARGON.md

 As clusters throb, they count down to to their death, when they exit.
 (Perhaps later to be reborn/reactivated.)
-However, incoming pulses can increase a cluster's strength or *lifespan*, so some might never end up exiting.
+However, incoming pulses can increase a cluster's strength, so some might never end up exiting.

 #### Delay